 BY: T. Franklin Murphy | November 2018

-We live in an age of prescriptions and corrections.
+We live in an age of diagnoses and corrections.
 Every oddity is labeled as an illness.
-We are not ill, just sometimes incompatible.
-Instead of curing illnesses, we should work towards compatibility.
+Someone who is aloof may seem odd but it is just a trait, not an illness.

 Quiet, even-keeled and living inside oneself, once the characteristics of stoic individualism, now diagnosed as pathologically lonely.
 Many states of being previously accepted as a personality type are falling casualties to our expanding introspective attitude towards improving well-being.
 Often wrongness isn’t felt as disagreeable until it is labeled wrong.
 Our expanding definition of psychosis is making us all ill.